Clinton Pilots 1914–1917: 1910: Clinton Teddies / Northern Association

 On the opening day for the Northern Association on May 10, 1910, Clinton hosted the Elgin Kittens for their home opener.
 The Kittens were the namesake of their manager Mal Kittridge, who had a 16-season career as a major league catcher.
 Elgin started the season strongly after the opening game at Clinton.

 A longtime minor league player, Hunkey Hines played for Clinton in 1910, in his final minor league season.
 Hines had played in the major leagues for the 1895 Brooklyn Grooms.
 In a minor league playing career that started in 1887 with the Milwaukee Cream Citys at age 19, Hines played and managed in his final season in 1910 at age 42.
 Hines began the 1910 season as the manager of the Joliet team before it relocated.
 His final playing appearance was a partial game at second base and an 0-1 appearance as a batter.

 Playing under manager Ted Sullivan and John Mammen, Clinton folded before the end of the Northern Association, as did the entire league.
 The 1910 season was Mannens only season as a minor league professional.
-10–39 record The team folded on June 28, 1910.
+The Teddies had compiled a 10–39 record when the team folded on June 28, 1910.
 Besides Clinton folding, the Joliet Jolly-ites moved to Sterling on June 21, Freeport disbanded with Clinton on June 28 and the Elgin and Kankakee franchises both disbanded on July 11, 1910.
 With four remaining teams, the Northern Association folded on July 19, 1910, with the Muscatine Pearl Finders (37–321) in first place of the remaining league teams after Elgin (37–20) had folded with a better record.

 Baseball Hall of Fame member Casey Stengel played with the 1910 Kankakee Kays against Clinton in his first professional season.
 Clinton hosted Kankakee in Northern Association games from May 25 to May 27 and Clinton played at Kankakee June 16 to June 18, 1910.